machadodj/machadodj.github.io/outreach/index.md

 ## <i class="fas fa-user-group"></i>Event organization

+## Symposium on "Phylogenetics & Public Health: Lessons From COVID19 and Emerging Threats" at the XLII Hennig Meeting (July 22-25, 2025)

+### Description

+How can evolutionary trees help us respond to pandemics?
+This symposium brings together scientists from across the globe to explore the power—and limits—of phylogenetics in public health.
+We will examine how researchers have used evolutionary methods to trace outbreaks, detect zoonotic spillovers, monitor variants, and inform policy.
+From SARS-CoV-2 to emerging viruses, join us to rethink what phylogenetics can do in a time of global health uncertainty.

+### Program

+July 23, 2025:

+- 9:00 AM:Symposium welcome & introduction, by Denis Jacob Machado (University of North Carolina at Charlotte)
+- 9:10 AM: "H5N1 Influenza A is now promiscuous in host range and has improved replication in mammals," by Sayal Guirales-Medrano (University of North Carolina at Charlotte) _et al_.
+- 9:40 AM: "Evolutionary adaptations of papillomaviruses: understanding  carcinogenicity through host-virus coevolution," by Dr. Zigui Chen (The Chinese University of Hong Kong)
+- 10:10 AM: "Evolutionary trait of the mpox virus in its recent epidemics and clinical association," by Dr. Maggie Wang & Jingzhi Lou (The Chinese University of Hong Kong)
+- 11:00 AM: "Genomic surveillance and molecular epidemiology of SARS-CoV-2 in Hong Kong," by Dr. Haoga Gu (The University of Hong Kong)
+- 11:30 PM: Symposium 1 conclusion, with the talk "Advancing phylogenetics for health threats: lessons from the COVID-19 pandemic and beyond," by Dr. Denis Jacob Machado & Omkar Marne (University of North Carolina at Charlotte)

+{:.center}
+{% include link.html type="external" icon="" text="XLII Meeting of the Willi Hennig Society" link="https://cladistics.org/xlii-annual-meeting-2025/" style="button" %}

 ## The "Phylogenetics as Applied to Infectious Diseases" Symposium at the XL Hennig Meeting

 This symposium was organized by Drs.
 Daniel Janies and Denis Jacob Machado at the [The XL Annual Meeting of the Willi Hennig Society](https://cladistics.org/2023/03/01/hennig-xl-annual-meeting/) (Cornell University, Ithaca, NY July 9th -13th, 2023).
 The symposium took place on July 11, 2023.